BNP Paribas eyes technology as way to cut investment banking costs

-PARIS BNP Paribas (BNPP.PA) may make significant middle and back office job cuts as part of a plan to cut costs in its investment bank that includes using "big data" technology to identify customer needs, a person familiar with the matter said.
+PARIS Oct 28 BNP Paribas may make significant middle and back office job cuts as part of a plan to cut costs in its investment bank that includes using "big data" technology to identify customer needs, a person familiar with the matter said.

 Like rivals around Europe, France's biggest listed lender is in the throes of an overhaul that could lead to job cuts, as tightening regulation in Europe and the United States strains finances.